Boston hardcore: 1990s

 In the early 1990s, Only Living Witness and Sam Black Church gained national attention during a time when New York hardcore dominated the scene.
 At the same time, an early metalcore developed in Boston, led by Overcast who formed in 1990.
 Much of this scene were based around Hydra Head Records, which was founded by Aaron Turner after moving to Boston.
 Converge were one of the earliest and most prominent groups from the city, formed in 1990.
 Using Rorschach's music as their sonic template, the band's experimental attitude, emotional lyrics and attention to dynamics led to them becoming one of the most influential bands in the genre.
+Blood for Blood was formed in 1994, and were known for their live performances being violent due to the audience getting into large brawls and riots.
+This resulted in the band having a large police presence at their shows.

 As a reaction against the dominance of metal-influenced hardcore amongst straight edge bands, around 1996, a revival of the sound of the youth crew bands began.
 Bands including In My Eyes, Bane, Ten Yard Fight and Floorpunch, used the key aspects of late 1980s bands such as the gang vocals, high tempos and lyrical themes of straight edge, unity and vegetarianism.

 In 1997, the Rathskeller, a prominent venue in the scene was closed and the building was demolished, hosting acts such as Blood for Blood.
 In a 2014 article by Vice Media, writer John Liam Policastro called it "Boston's legendary shithole".

 As the 1990s drew to a close, a wave of metalcore bands began incorporating elements of melodic death metal into their sound.
 This formed an early version of what would become the melodic metalcore genre.
 The first band to make use of this fusion was Overcast, who were soon followed by Shadows Fall on Somber Eyes to the Sky and Unearth on Above the Fall of Man (1999).